 Back in May 2017, I was scheduled to speak at the DoTC conference in Melbourne.
 I was really excited and looking forward to it, but fate had different plans.
 And lots of them.
 From my son going through an emergency appendicitis operation, through flight delays, and up to an emergency landing back in Tel Aviv… I ended up missing the opportunity to speak at the conference.
 Amazingly, something similar happened this year!
 Maybe 3rd time’s a charm?

-The post below is the talk I’d planned to give, converted to blog format.
+The post below is the talk I’d planned to give, converted to a blog format.

 Forget the groceries.
 Forget the barbecue.
 Production is on fire.